elijah-team/ema-notes/nits/nits.md

 1. Renovate is noisy

-  - Commit to a branch and pr-it like the rest (cf: `congenial`)
+  - (i would like) Commit to a branch and merge, blah blah

-  - Not doing this again by hand...
+  - This may be a configuration issue

+  - If not, then it's not a lot of work to script it

 2. Capture output in artifacts for later processing (ie by `plz, cef`)